 - Sales of 2021 Disneyland vacation packages and hotel rooms have now resumed and guests can book reservations.

-Right now ticket sales could be limited, but the more Disney increases park capacity, the more people will be able to buy tickets.
+Right now ticket sales are limited, but the more Disney increases park capacity, the more people will be able to buy tickets.

 Not Everything Open

 Before deciding whether to visit Disneyland in 2021, you should know that not everything is going to open right away.
 The 2 theme parks will open, but some of the restaurants, attractions, shows, and shops will remain closed.
 Some of this is due to safety and some of it is attendance driven.

 Attractions – The majority of the Disneyland attractions and rides will be open, but some remain closed.

 Entertainment and Shows – This is a big change as the entertainment options are significantly less and some will remain closed during the reopening phase.
 Some fireworks and nighttime spectaculars are back, but not all.
 Some indoor theaters will not be running.